hanrichard/Notebook/aws/aws learning doc/tips.md

 - shutting-down - The instance is preparing to be terminated.

 - terminated - The instance has been permanently deleted and cannot be restarted.
 Take note that Reserved Instances that applied to terminated instances are still billed until the end of their term according to their payment option.

+- Creating CloudFormation templates that have the latest configurations and code in them is incorrect since it is used for provisioning and managing stacks of AWS resources based on templates you create to model your infrastructure architecture.
+CloudFormation is recommended if you want a tool for granular control over the provisioning and management of your own infrastructure.

+- Using CodeCommit to publish your code quickly in a private repository and pushing them to your resources for fast updates is incorrect as you mainly use CodeCommit for managing a source-control service that hosts private Git repositories.
+You can store anything from code to binaries and work seamlessly with your existing Git-based tools.
+CodeCommit integrates with CodePipeline and CodeDeploy to streamline your development and release process.

+- You could also use OpsWorks to deploy your code, however, creating OpsWorks recipes that will automatically launch resources containing the latest version of the code is still incorrect because you don't need to launch new resources containing your new code when you can just update the ones that are already running.